nanobrain/Scope_Final/ReadMe.txt

 ## On every DeInit mehtod call check if You can disable clk for GPIO port
 # Create API for scope
 # Implement tdio functionality through SWV - Serial Wire Viewer
+# Use struct for screen dimmension. ie. for Draw_GraphGrid